Grants & Prizes

 All Swarthmore College students are eligible to compete, and the essays may be on any topic in the field of religion.
 Papers must be typewritten, double-spaced, and should be carefully proofread.
 Papers should normally be between 15 and 30 pages of text.

-Papers are to be submitted to the Department office.
+Papers are to be submitted to the Religion Department office, Pearson 211.
 The author should not include his/her name on the paper but should sign it with a pseudonym.
 The author's name and pseudonym should be put in a sealed envelope submitted with the paper.
 Only one essay submission per student permitted.

 Other College Funding Opportunities

 - Lang Center for Civic and Social Responsibility Funding

 - Margaret W. Moore and John M. Moore Research Fellowship, Friends Historical Library

 - Mellon Mays Undergraduate Fellowship

 - Richard Rubin Scholars Mentoring Program